ragnarok22/cookiecutter-django/README.md

     $ cookiecutter gh:ragnarok22/cookiecutter-django

 ## Folder structure
-The generated project will be in the folder `my-project` and will contain the following files:
+The generated project will be in the folder `my-project` (the name of your project) and will contain the following files:

     .
     ├── apps                                # contains all applications